Gaurang-1402/ChatMobile/README.md

 # ChatMobile: Control Mobile Robot with Natural Language

-ChatMobile showcases the power of Language Logic Models (LLMs) by allowing users to control mobile robots using simple, natural language instructions.
-The system currently operates within a simulated environment for testing and development purposes.
+ChatMobile is a project that merges Language Logic Models (LLMs) with the control of mobile robots.
+With it, users can operate mobile robots using simple, natural language commands.
+The project is built using ROS2 (Robot Operating System) Humble, and its simulations run within the Gazebo environment, providing a realistic platform for mobile robot behavior.

+Accompanying ChatMobile is a user-centric web application that presents users with a straightforward interface to input their commands.
+This melding of advanced technology and a user-friendly design creates an accessible and intuitive experience for controlling mobile robots.

+While ChatMobile currently functions within a simulated environment for thorough testing and development, it is designed with real-world applications in mind.
+The system can translate natural language instructions into actual robotic commands when required.

 Key features include:
 - A user-friendly web application that provides an interactive interface for mobile robot control